jon-infante/BiasDetector/README.md

 ```$ git clone https://github.com/jon-infante/BiasDetector.git```

-## Usage example

-Say someone wants to participate in an upcoming election but doesn't have enough understanding of all the news outlets, using this app will help get viewpoints from both sides.

 ## Development setup

 Describe how to install all development dependencies and how to run an automated test-suite of some kind.
 Potentially do this for multiple platforms.